 Each pod has a threshold level assigned to it.
-For the HP 1651B Logic

-Analyzer, threshold levels may be defined for Pods 1 and 2 individually.

-For the HP 1650B Logic Analyzer, threshold levels may be defined for Pods 4 and 5.
+For the HP 1653B Logic Analyzer, threshold levels may be defined for Pods 1 and 2 individually.
+For the HP 1652B Logic Analyzer, threshold levels may be defined for Pods 1, 2 and 3 individually, and one threshold for Pods 4 and 5.
 It does not matter if Pods 4 and 5 are assigned to different analyzers.
-Changing the threshold of the other.
+Changing the threshold of one will change the threshold of the other.

-SELECT, you will see the following pop-up menu.
+If you place the cursor on one of the pod threshold fields and press SELECT, you will see the following pop-up menu.

-Figure 14-5.
+Figure 9-5.
 Pod Threshold Pop-Up Menu